nishantkr0904/QUIZ-BUILDER-AND-HOSTING-PLATFORM/.github/custom-instructions.md

 ✅ **Key Guidelines:**

-* Use **AJAX requests for dynamic answer saving** to avoid full page reloads.
+* Use **AJAX requests for dynamic answer saving** to enhance UX by avoiding full page reloads during quiz attempts.
-* Implement **timer logic in JS**, synced with server time to prevent manipulation.
+* Implement **timer logic in JavaScript**, synchronized with **server time** via AJAX or server-rendered initial timestamps to prevent manipulation and cheating.
-* Auto-submit quiz form when timer ends using clean event listeners.
+* Ensure **auto-submit functionality** on quiz form when timer ends with clean, event-driven JS implementation.

 ---